 This amylase activity also works to help the breastfed baby digest other solid foods.
 Making it easier for them to digest carbs.
 The wonders of breast milk!

-So even without a lot of pancreatic amylase, starches can be broken down and used by babies under 1 year of age.
+So starches can be broken down and used by babies under 1 year of age, even without a lot of pancreatic amylase.

 Review studies show few disadvantages of high intake of carbohydrates for young children (age 0-4 years).
 Basically, just cavities (of course influenced by oral hygiene).

 They provide not only a source of energy.
 But also fibre and a wide range of other vitamins and minerals for a healthy diet like B vitamins, magnesium and iron.

 The purpose of infant cereals isn’t really for the grain, it’s more of a delivery mechanism for iron.
 Iron is the most important nutrient for your baby to get from solids.
 And meat contains the most absorbable form of iron.

 If you do choose rice cereal, I would suggest using it only a few times per week and rotating with other baby cereals, due to the arsenic content in rice.
 And surprisingly, brown rice cereal is higher in arsenic than white rice.

 So you can offer your baby infant cereals.
 Preferably whole grain vs refined grain for more fibre (unless it’s rice cereal).
 Try oat, wheat, or mixed grain.
 If you’re doing baby-led weaning, you could offer a pre-loaded spoon, roll strips of slippery foods like avocado in infant cereal or substitute half of the flour in your baking recipes with infant cereal.